codistica/codistica-js/packages/codistica-types/README.md

 ## Documentation

-Documentation will be soon available in [Codistica's official website][coidistica-js-docs-url].
+Documentation will be soon available in [Codistica's official website][codistica-js-docs-url].

 ## Install